0330 999 8786

 If you weren’t able to initially switch the heat source off at the start then please do this as soon as physically possible.

-A number of kitchen fires are caused by grease, gasoline and oil so pouring water on these flames can make matters worse.
+Expert tip: A number of kitchen fires are caused by grease, gasoline and oil so pouring water on these flames can make matters worse.
+Instead, equip your kitchen with a specialised Class F fire extinguisher.

-There are many steps we can take to reduce the risk of an electrical or cooking fire in the kitchen.
-The first and most important step is to make sure that you have a working smoke alarm in your home.
+To reduce the risk of an electrical or cooking fire, the first and most important step is to make sure that you have a working smoke alarm in your home.
 Smoke detectors are a lifesaver, as they can detect smoke from even the smallest fire in your home before it becomes too late.

 In addition to having a smoke alarm, it’s important to regularly check your electrical outlets and appliances for any signs of damage or wear.
 Make sure that all of your appliances are plugged into properly grounded outlets.